-Achieving your Network+ certification creates many opportunities for you as you carve a path for yourself in the IT landscape, which means that there are many different possible job titles that you can find yourself holding as after you have nailed your Network+.
-Payscale shows that CompTIA Network+ candidates can expect to land job titles which include:
+Achieving your Network+ certification creates many opportunities for you as you carve a path for yourself in the IT landscape, which means that there are many different possible jobs that you can find yourself holding after becoming Network+ certified.

-A systems administrator role requires that candidates be responsible for maintaining, troubleshooting and operating a company’s networking environment and computer systems.
-This usually means that you are responsible for making sure that the systems that rely on the network are all functioning correctly, and that networking equipment such as routers and switches are administered correctly and kept in working order.
-The Network+ helps to build up your foundational knowledge about how the systems all interact with one another and will be one of many different certifications that you will acquire in your ascent to systems administration.
+This position is responsible for maintaining, troubleshooting and operating a company’s networking environment and computer systems.
+Principally, systems administrators keep a company’s IT systems running and are responsible for making sure that the systems that rely on the network are all functioning properly and that networking equipment such as routers and switches are administered correctly and kept in working order.
+The Network+ helps develop a solid foundation of computer networking and IT infrastructure skills and is one of the certifications that can better equip you to start on your path to systems administration.

-- Keep all company hardware and applications running smoothly
+- Ensures all company hardware and applications are running smoothly

-- Keep critical system patches and operating system updates in line with best practice
+- Keeps critical system patches and operating system updates in line with best practices

-This position is normally a little more hands-on than a System Administrator role, meaning that tasks such as cabling, patching, wiring and hardware installation features a little more prominently than merely maintaining the software side of systems on your network.
-Most modern equipment relies on using network-based technologies, so hardware such as biometric readers and CCTV could also fall under your responsibilities for installing and maintaining equipment on your network.
-The Network+ teaches a lot of infrastructure knowledge, so becoming a systems technician is a popular role for successful candidates.
+This position is normally a little more hands-on than a system administrator role, meaning that tasks such as cabling, patching, wiring and hardware installation feature a little more prominently than merely maintaining the software or hardware side of systems on your network.

 - Cabling, patching and rack installations

-- End-user computer issues such as network settings, cabling and configurations
+- Handling end-user computer issues such as network settings, cabling and configurations

 - Maintaining network applications and systems

-- Perform light administrative tasks such as user account creation user account unlocks
+- Performing light administrative tasks such as user account creation and unlocks

 - Designing, managing, fault-finding and rolling out networks